Jinx McCain Horsemanship Program

 A Unique Program Experience

 During non-riding hours, participants learn cowboy crafts, making useable items such as leather chinks, leather-covered canteens, and silver scarf slides.
-A number of Service members have taken these learned skills to the next level by joining the Semper Fi Fund Apprenticeship Program, and even starting businesses of their own.
+A number of Service members have taken these learned skills to the next level by joining The Fund's Apprenticeship Program, and even starting businesses of their own.